 Why?

 At this point, I can’t tell you why an image would work or not.
-I can’t tell you how to boot Rocky Linux, or what is the required parameters to run proxmox linux.
+I can’t tell you how to boot Rocky Linux or what the required parameters to run Proxmox Linux are.

 $ diskutil list